CHATTG1/PredictiveModeling/index.md

 {{site.data.keyword.pm_full}} is designed to address the needs of two primary personas:

 - Data Scientists: Create machine learning pipelines that leverage data transformations and machine learning algorithms.
-They typically use notebooks or external tooling to train and evaluate their models.
+They typically use notebooks or external tools to train and evaluate their models.
 Data scientists often collaborate with Data engineers to explore and understand the data.
 - Developers: Build intelligent applications that use the predictions output by machine learning models.

 Although training is a critical step in the machine learning process, {{site.data.keyword.pm_full}} enables you to streamline the functioning of your models by deploying them and getting actual business value from them over time and through all of their iterations.